jakeclarey/STM32F446_VSCode/README.md

 DFU can be configured to work, but it is a lengthy process.
 DFU is mostly for flashing custom hardware.
 If you would like to know more about testing DFU on a NUCLEO board, I have done it before and would be happy to explain the steps.

+# Steps to set up the programming environment for the Spherometer on a MacOs machine.